-C.16 Arithmetic Wrap-around Error [FIF]
+6.15 Arithmetic Wrap-around Error [FIF]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.

 For non-modular arithmetic, Ada raises the predefined exception Constraint_Error whenever a wrap-around occurs but, implementations are allowed to refrain from doing so when a correct final value is obtained.
 In Ada there is no confusion between logical and arithmetic shifts.

-C.17 Using Shift Operations for Multiplication and Division [PIK]
+6.16 Using Shift Operations for Multiplication and Division [PIK]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.

-C.18 Sign Extension Error [XZI]
+6.17 Sign Extension Error [XZI]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as Ada does not, explicitly or implicitly, allow unsigned extension operations to apply to signed entities or vice-versa.
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as Ada does not, explicitly or implicitly, allow unsigned extension operations to apply to signed entities or vice-versa.

-C.19 Choice of Clear Names [NAI]
+6.18 Choice of Clear Names [NAI]

-C.19.1 Applicability to language
+6.18.1 Applicability to language

 There are two possible issues: the use of the identical name for different purposes (overloading) and the use of similar names for different purposes.